denpazakura/ztm_conda_setup/README.md

    Proceed ([y]/n)?
    ```
    Enter 'y' to proceed.

+   ## Working with a conda environment

-5. After everything's been downloaded, you'll get a hint from conda:
+6. After everything's been downloaded, you'll get a hint from conda:
    ```
    # To activate this environment, use
    #